 Studio Art B.A.

-Our department offers a Bachelor of Arts degree with courses in the areas of painting, sculpture, digital media, printmaking, video, art theory, photography and graphic design.
+Our department offers a Bachelor of Arts degree with courses in the areas of painting, sculpture, digital media, printmaking, art theory, and graphic design.

 Students enter the program with an intensive foundations program that focuses on the fundamentals of composition in both two- and three-dimensional applications.
 Upon completing the foundations courses, students are encouraged to experiment and expose themselves to all of the various media offered by the department.
 Students are expected to develop a strong artistic voice based upon an understanding of contemporary art-critical practices as well as an in-depth understanding of the technical skills needed to create compelling contemporary art.

 Additionally, students in the program have numerous opportunities to extend their involvement in the major and in the arts, such as through internship programs and opportunities to work in the Herman Maril Gallery, the department's student-run gallery.
 Students also have the opportunity to organize and curate exhibitions featuring the work of other students in the department.

 The Department of Art offers three tracks to a Bachelor of Arts Degree:

 All majors enter the department in Track 1, the open B.A., and take a required group of six foundation courses.
 After completion of the foundation courses, students may continue in Track 1 without portfolio review, or may choose to submit a portfolio of work completed in Track 1 courses for admission into Track 2 or Track 3.
 Portfolio reviews for both specializations takes place during the spring semester, usually in March.

 This is an open program with no portfolio admission requirement.
 This track provides ample space for outside electives, encourages interdisciplinary interaction and provides double major or double degree possibilities.
 The Art Education Curriculum works with Track 1.
 Credit requirements: 36 credits in studio art and 12 credits in supporting courses in art history and/or art theory, for a total of 48 credits.